Information We Collect:

+Information You Voluntarily Provide: We collect personal information such as your name or email address.
 We do not sell, share or lend your email address.
 Some of the content we send may contain affiliate links or be sponsored by third-parties.
 We do earn a commission if you go on to purchase products using those affiliate links.

 www.mightymrs.com uses log files.
 Log files include Internet Protocol (IP) addresses, browser type, Internet Service Provider (ISP), date/time stamp, referring/exit pages and number of clicks for trend analysis, site administration, tracking of visitor movement around the site, and collection of demographics.
 IP addresses and other related information is not linked to information that is personally identifiable.